Sheree Whitfield Welcomes Kim Zolciak Back To ‘RHOA’: ‘‘We’ve All Matured’

 Sheree Whitfield is one of the original housewives from The Real Housewives of Atlanta.
 Sheree decided to leave the show a few seasons back, and she’s been working on her home, Chateau Sheree, and she’s been focusing on her children.
 Whitfield has also been working on her relationship with her ex-husband Bob Whitfield, as they struggled with their relationship since their divorce.
 Sheree learned that Bob was cheating on her with multiple women, and they divorced before she started filming the show.
 And now, Sheree is thankful and excited that another original housewife is returning to the show.

 According to a new Bravo report, Sheree Whitfield is now speaking out about Kim Zolciak returning to The Real Housewives of Atlanta.
-For a while, Kim has teased about her return to the show and it sounds like people were hoping she would return full-time.
-But for now, they will just have to see her during the season finale.
-But if you ask Whitfield, she would love to see Kim back on the show as a full-time housewife.
+For a while, Kim has teased about her return to the show, and it sounds like people were hoping she would return full-time.
+However, for now, they will just have to see her during the season finale.
+However, if you ask Whitfield, she would love to see Kim back on the show as a full-time housewife.

 “I love Kim,” Sheree Whitfield has revealed to Bravo about the upcoming season finale, adding that she would love to film with Kim more, saying, “She is absolutely hilarious, so I was super happy that she and Kroy came.”